Boeing reports loss, but first positive free cash flow since 2018 | Headlines

 Boeing Chief Executive Dave Calhoun told analysts the planemaker still faces "a difficult, difficult supply chain and while average deliveries met our objectives, we continue to face a few too many stoppages in our lines ...
 So those stoppages, while they are coming down, are not where they need to be."
 Chief Financial Officer Brian West said the company was increasing its abnormal accounting estimate by about $600 million as it expects 787 production to remain lower for "a bit longer than expected due to a supplier constraint," but still expects to raise its production rate to five per month later this year.

-The company still faces supply-chain issues as it works to ramp up 737 MAX and 787 production and is working to improve results at its Boeing Defense unit, which posted a $3.5 billion loss in 2022.
-Boeing recorded $4.4 billion in charges on loss-making defense programs over the first three quarters of the year, announcing $2.8 billion in overruns for the third quarter alone.

-The company attributed the losses primarily to labor and supply issues that disproportionately impacted the KC-46 tanker and Air Force One replacement program.
+While supply chain bottlenecks could continue to be a struggle for the aerospace industry at large, McNally pointed out that jetliner demand from airlines remains strong and Boeing has demonstrated an improved ability to ramp up deliveries.
+"We haven't had a hiccup in some time in the supply chain and deliveries are directionally improving, and they affirmed the (delivery) guidance," he said.
+"As of right now … I don't really have a good reason to doubt their ability to hit these numbers because customer demand is there."

 Last month, Boeing won approval from Congress to lift a deadline imposing a new safety standard for modern cockpit alerts for two new versions of 737 MAX aircraft.
 Without a waiver, the planemaker had said the MAX 7 and MAX 10 airplanes were at risk.
+Calhoun said he thinks the MAX 7 will have its first flights this year and the MAX 10 "probably" next year.

+Congress said Boeing must retrofit existing MAX airplanes with safety enhancements as part of that waiver.
+West said the provision to account for retrofits costs was "small."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)